 Strobes' advanced filtering capabilities extend beyond SLA status.Users can combine SLA filters with additional criteria such as CVSS severity level, asset group, or date discovered.
 This multifaceted approach enables the construction of highly targeted queries, ensuring a comprehensive understanding of the most pressing security concerns demanding immediate attention.

-By filtering vulnerabilities based on SLA compliance (e.g., “Compliant” or “Violated”), security teams can achieve laser focus on high-risk vulnerabilities exceeding their designated remediation timeframes.
+By filtering vulnerabilities based on SLA compliance and regulations (e.g., "Compliant" or "Violated"), security teams can achieve laser focus on high-risk vulnerabilities exceeding their designated remediation timeframes.
 This targeted approach streamlines communication and fosters collaboration between development, infrastructure, and patching teams, resulting in expedited vulnerability resolution.

 The dashboard delivers a snapshot of essential metrics that illuminate your current patch management landscape.